tungstenfabric/tf-charms/contrail-kubernetes-node/README.md

 to create and configure network interfaces.

 [The Charmed Distribution Of Kubernetes](https://jaas.ai/canonical-kubernetes) is supported.
-Only for Contrail 5.0 for now.
+Only for Contrail 5.0 or above.
 Juju 2.0 is required.

 Usage